Legislative drafting and procedural support to non-executive senators.

 Inter-parliamentary relations and capacity building

-The Australian Parliament’s international program focuses on strengthening engagement and cooperation with parliaments internationally, with an emphasis on parliamentary relations with countries in the Asia-Pacific region.
+The Australian Parliament’s international program focuses on strengthening engagement and cooperation between parliaments internationally, with an emphasis on parliamentary relations with countries in the Asia-Pacific region.

 IPRO and PSC are offices administered by the Department of the House of Representatives, and IPRO is funded jointly by the Department of the Senate and the Department of the House of Representatives.
 A detailed description of the work of IPRO and PSC is provided in the annual report of the Department of the House of Representatives.

-In terms of public education, a key focus in 2019–20 will be the delivery of an online project to celebrate the 50th anniversary of the Senate committee system with a new website which presents historic information on committees.
+In terms of public education, a key focus in 2020–21 will be the delivery of a project to celebrate the 50th anniversary of the Senate committee system with a new website which presents historic information on committees.
 The office will also continue its work of revising key resources to better align them with digital format as the primary means of consumption.